Back to Blog

 4. Elitist Attitudes

 Fitness should be accessible to everyone.
-But unfortunately, many gyms are becoming places that are unwelcoming to beginners.
-Going hand in hand with the ‘one-way’ fitness approach, there’s a worrying trend towards fitness snobbery and increasing the divide between the enlightened people who ‘know’ fitness and the people who ‘don’t know.’
+But unfortunately, many gyms are places that are unwelcoming to beginners.
+Going hand in hand with the ‘one-way’ fitness approach, there’s a trend towards fitness snobbery and increasing the divide between the enlightened people who ‘know’ fitness and the people who ‘don’t know.’
 It provides a false sense of moral superiority that does nothing for anyone.

-These attitudes discourage new trainees from dipping their toe into the world of fitness.
+These attitudes discourage new trainees from dipping their toes into the world of fitness.
 The last thing you want as a fitness entrepreneur is to have prospects be turned off your gym because they don’t feel like they’re advanced enough.

 Solution: Build a Community

 Everybody has to start their fitness journey somewhere, and starting anything new can feel intimidating.
-A recent study from Latent View reveals that an engaging community is one of the top reasons for people going to the gym – so it makes sense to build one for your fitness business.
+A recent study from Latent View reveals that an engaging community is one of the top reasons people go to the gym – so it makes sense to build one for your fitness business.
 New members need to feel welcome and like they’re part of something.

 The key to building a community at your gym relies on the relationship you foster with members and how you encourage them to bond with each other.
 It’s about more than sweating it out in a 45-minute class.
 What can you offer outside of exercise to enhance your members’ experience?

 Try hosting events that extend beyond fitness – a reason for everyone to get together.
-You could run a “TGIF” class and celebration on Friday’s and invite members to socialize at your studio after class.
+You could run a “TGIF” class and celebration on Fridays and invite members to socialize at your studio after class.
 Dedicate an area to some pumping music and provide refreshments.

 5. Lack of Member Support